daniswastaken/daniswastaken/README.md

 ![](https://media.discordapp.net/attachments/1353119368799715530/1354090423789817897/banner-final.png?ex=68293d3a&is=6827ebba&hm=0c2ab9cfd3ff5bb49bbd50a8b95bb7a9113b4038e2493faa123130329f020ca4&=&format=webp&quality=lossless&width=1318&height=330)

 # 💫 About Me:
 Greetings!
-My name is Danis and I'm a programmer from Indonesia.
+My name is Danis and I'm a passionate programmer with a love for coding and technology.
+I enjoy working on various projects and learning new skills in the tech world.
+I specialize in programming, especially in backend development.
+Check out my website at [](daniswastaken.my.id).

 ## 🌐 Socials: